thomasrobiglio/thomasrobiglio.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my page!
-It's still under construction but make yourself at home!
+It's still :gear: under construction :gear: but make yourself at home!

 I am a MSc. student enrolled in the international program in [Physics of Complex Systems](http://www.pcs.polito.it).
 I am moving my first steps in graduate studies and reasearch.